Union Pacific Missouri River Bridge: Second bridge

-The 1887 bridge also became obsolete.
-The peak year for American railroad track mileage was 1916.
-Nearly all interstate commerce went by rail.
-Six trunk lines of railroad used this bridge, with an average 320 freight and passenger trains crossing every 24 hours.
+Current bridge

 Union Pacific decided to upgrade the Missouri River crossing to handle the traffic and tonnage, and work began in May 1916.
 To keep this critical artery open, the replacement bridge was constructed on temporary wooden piles immediately upstream of the 1888 stone piers.
 Another set of piles was driven into the river bed on the downstream side of the piers.
-When the new bridge was completed the old bridge was rigged with cables and winched from the stone piers to the temporary wood piles.
+When the new bridge was completed, the old bridge was rigged with cables and winched from the stone piers to the temporary wood piles.
 The cables were rerigged to the new structure and it was pulled onto the stone piers.
 Tracks were connected and traffic resumed with just one hour of interruption.
 The 1888 bridge was then dismantled.

 The approaches to the bridge were a mile and a half on each side.
 The Union Pacific initially committed to including a roadway with the bridge.
 However, it recanted, and it would not be until 1888 when the Douglas Street Bridge, later called the Ak-Sar-Ben Bridge, was opened as a roadway connecting the cities.

+The bridge became the property of the UP when it absorbed the C&NW in 1995.